stadelmanma/netl-ap-map-flow/README.rst

 |

- * RunModel houses functions used to run the LCL model via python scripts instead of single instances on the command line.
-In addition to the core methods used to run individual simulations a BulkRun class exists which allows the user to automate the running of mulitple simulations concurrently.
+ * RunModel houses functions required to build Python scripts to run the model.
+The script :code:`apm-run-lcl-model.py` can run one or more simulation sequentially.
+In addition to the core methods used to run individual simulations a BulkRun class exists which allows the user to automate the running of mulitple simulations in parallel.
 The example file for running a 'bulk simulation' is under `<examples/bulk-run-example.rst>`_.
 Utilization of the RunModel sub-module is in `<examples/running-the-flow-model.rst>`_, section `Running by Python Script <examples/running-the-flow-model.rst#running-by-python-script>`_

 Setting up the Modeling Package
 -------------------------------
 These steps were followed on Ubuntu 14.04 & 16.04, OSX 10.9 & MacOS 10.12 and Windows 7.
 They are not guaranteed to remain updated however the general process should be relatively stable as all dependencies are being handled by large, community driven projects i.e. Anaconda, MinGW, GCC, etc. Running the test suite in Windows is possible but not without some manual adjustments and extra effort.
+After installation there are several scripts avilable under the :code:`apm-` prefix upon opening up a new terminal.

 Installation Tips
 ~~~~~~~~~~~~~~~~~